gz/rust-elfloader/README.md

 ![Build](https://github.com/gz/rust-elfloader/actions/workflows/standard.yml/badge.svg) [![cargo-badge][]][cargo-link] [![docs-badge][]][docs-link]

+> ⚠️ **Repository Archived**
+>
+> This repository is no longer actively maintained.
+> Issues and pull requests are not being monitored.
+>
+> The code remains available for reference, but no work on it is currently planned.

 # elfloader

 A library to load and relocate ELF files in memory.
 This library depends only on